tanaysh7/eye_movement_tracker/README.md

 # eye_movement_tracker

-This is a demo project to try out TensorFlow.js.
-It's a website that learns to track your eye movement inside the browser.
+This is demo project using TensorFlow.js.
+Using a pre trained model to detect a blink in either eyes.
 No backend neccessary.

 ## Original App